apalm112/screening-project/README.md

 # Screening Project

 This project was bootstrapped with Create-React-App.
 Built the React components, added to the supplied CSS and set up react-router-4 for the routing.
 Fetches data from the Flickr API.
+Is deployed live at  https://screening-project.herokuapp.com

 ## Installation
 Clone the GitHub repository & use `npm` to install the dependencies.